 A SafeKit mirror cluster with file replication at byte level provides a simple high availability solution to critical database applications.
-The SafeKit software implementing a mirror cluster runs either on Windows, Linux or AIX.
+The SafeKit software implementing a mirror cluster runs either on Windows, Linux or AIX (even Windows 7 and 8).
 It implements synchronous real-time byte-level file replication.
-The resulting solution is working like a replicated mirror SAN but without the costs and the complexity of hardware failover cluster.
+The resulting solution is working like a cluster connected to a replicated mirror SAN but without the costs and the complexity of hardware clustering solutions.

 The mirror cluster is a primary-backup high availability solution.
 The application runs on a primary server and is restarted automatically on a secondary server if the primary server fails.

 The software data replication is configured at the file level with the name of the file directories to replicate.
 The directory can contain database files or flat files.
 With synchronous byte-level file replication, this architecture is particularly suited to providing high availability for back-end applications with critical data to protect against failure.

 SafeKit provides a generic mirror module to build a mirror cluster as presented in the following video.
 You can write your own mirror module for your application.
 Microsoft SQL Server, MySQL, Oracle are examples of mirror modules.
 And from a mirror module, you can also replicate a full Virtual Machine with automatic failover inside an Hyper-V cluster.
 Note that this article explains the difference between VM HA vs Application HA.